mmhelloworld/idris-jvm/docs/generated-code-performance.md

-trampoline entry — int function-index plus argument array, overwritten in place each iteration via static helpers that resolve by name with no backend support — and the `$tcOpt` dispatcher switches on the integer index instead of constructor ids.
+trampoline entry — int function-index plus argument array, overwritten in place each iteration via static helpers that resolve by name with no backend support — and the `$tcOpt` dispatcher switches on the integer index instead of constructor IDs.
 Constructor machinery (and the specialisation plan) never sees frames.
 Self tail recursion was already compiled to native loops (`markTailRecursion`), so this covers exactly the mutual groups.
 Interleaved stage-2 measurement: typecheck of the